lsst-dm/dmtn-055/index.rst

 .. _preflight:

-Pre-flight Environment
+Pre-Flight Environment
 ======================

 With the class interfaces described in the last few sections, we can now more fully describe the "pre-flight" procedure summarized in Section :ref:`functional_design`.
-Unlike the :ref:`quantum execution environment <quantum_execution>`, most of preflight is common code shared by all PreflightFrameworks, which simply provide different front-end APIs appropriate for their users and supply an appropriate implementation of :py:func:`makeRepoGraph` for the given input data repository.
+Unlike the :ref:`quantum execution environment <quantum_execution>`, most of preflight is common code shared by all PreFlightFrameworks, which simply provide different front-end APIs appropriate for their users and supply an appropriate implementation of :py:func:`makeRepoGraph` for the given input data repository.

-The inputs to all PreflightFrameworks (though one or more may be defaulted) are:
+The inputs to all PreFlightFrameworks (though one or more may be defaulted) are:

  - The input data repository or a Butler initialized to point to it.